© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 Martin is a DJ and Devil Fish musician himself.
 Please see the videos/ directory for him and the Liquid Trolls in action.

-Please see midi-options/ for further information on these alternative MIDI In/Out systems:
+Please see midi-options/ for further information on these MIDI In/Out systems:

 Click for larger version.